 New Voices Foundation and JPMorgan Chase's Advancing Black Pathways are equally committed to changing the narrative for women minority-owned business owners.

-“We are committed to building and advancing an inclusive banking system, and as part of this effort, we are intentionally focused on helping Black and Latinx entrepreneurs get access to the capital, tools and insights that they’ll need to grow and scale their businesses,” said Brian Lamb, JPMorgan Chase’s Global Head of Diversity & Inclusion.
+“We are committed to building and advancing an inclusive banking system, and as part of this effort, we are intentionally focused on helping Black and Latinx entrepreneurs get access to the capital, tools and insights that they’ll need to grow and scale their businesses,” said Brian Lamb, JPMorgan Chase’s Global Head of Diversity, Equity & Inclusion.
 “This collaboration with the New Voices Foundation aligns with our efforts to invest in Black and Latinx job creators, and put them on a pathway to sustained success.”

 The New Voices Banking Bootcamp is designed in accordance with both New Voices Foundation and Advancing Black Pathways' common goals of empowering Black entrepreneurs and helping them to forge brighter and more sustainable futures.